Skip to main content

 • Swamp milkweed

 Butterfly gardens should be a good balance of both plants that butterflies can feed from and plants that caterpillars can feed from.
-If you don’t take caterpillars into consideration, your garden may still attract butterflies—but they won’t stick around.
+If you don’t take caterpillars into consideration, your garden may still attract butterflies — but they won’t stick around.
 They won’t lay their eggs or make the garden their home.
-So if that’s your end goal, research what caterpillars like, too, and see if you can find those plants at a local nursery or order seeds online.
+So, if that’s your end goal, research what caterpillars like, too, and see if you can find those plants at a local nursery or order seeds online.

-Other butterfly garden essentials
+Maintaining your butterfly garden

 Butterfly gardens don’t stop once the flowers are planted.
 There are actually a few other things you need to make sure to include in order to turn the garden into a home.

-1. A water source.
 Because butterflies feed on nectar, tree sap, and dew, they don’t need much additional water to survive; however, “pudding stations” (puddles with moist dirt or sand) are an additional source for butterflies drink from.
 They should be put in a more sheltered area where butterflies can easily access them if there’s wind.

 Tailoring your garden to specific butterflies